 Petar’s first encounter with speech and debate was back in 2013 when he mistook one of the categories – original oratory – for a stand-up act.
 It later turned out to be the happiest little accident of his life.
 After graduating from high school he coached his school’s team for a year and moved on to become a part of BEST’s Management Team.
 Petar believes that what BEST does is essential to develop one’s character and bring out their true personality.
 In his spare time he’s been known to play video games, watch TV shows and drool over the Japanese domestic market.

 Violeta Dimitrova is a BEST alumna from Stara Zagora.
-Her future plans can be summed up in a Bird Rights Activist’s tweet: “I would like to sled on a potata chip down a mountains of puddin.”
 She is very passionate about reforming the current standardized education system and fighting for social issues through education.
-Sometimes she thinks about the abyss and wonders whether it thinks about her too but those thoughts quickly disappear when she remembers that she is a member of the MT at BEST and is looking forward to helping BEST achieve its goals and to helping its amazing community grow!
+Years later, her future plans can still be summed up in a Bird Rights Activist’s tweet: “I would like to sled on a potata chip down a mountains of puddin.”
+While those future plans are taking shape, Violeta will have the privilege of being the coach for a second year of the most wonderful students in the southernmost and warmest town in Bulgaria – Petrich.
+Sometimes she thinks about the abyss and wonders whether it thinks about her too but those thoughts quickly disperse when she remembers that she is living in an absurdly beautiful town and is a member of the MT at BEST.
+Violeta is looking forward to helping BEST achieve its goals and to helping its amazing community grow!
 She believes that no words can define the awesomeness of BEST, as words entail a limitation to its boundlessness, and BEST simply transcends any definition.